paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

     (xiii) whether the institution is listed on the College Navigator website as affiliated with a religion and, if so, which religious denomination;

-    (xiv) whether the Secretary of Education or other head of a department or agency of the Federal Government has determined that the institution is a minority serving institution and, if so, which one or more types of minority serving institutions; and
+    (xiv) whether the Secretary of Education or other head of a department or agency of the Federal Government has determined that the institution is a minority serving institution and, if so, which one or more types of minority serving institutions;

-    (xv) whether the institution is gender specific.
+    (xv) whether the institution is gender specific;

+    (xvi) the number of veterans or members who completed covered education at the institution leading to—

+      (I) a degree, disaggregated by type of program, including—

+        (aa) an associate degree;

+        (bb) a bachelor’s degree; and

+        (cc) a postbaccalaureate degree; and

+      (II) a certificate or professional license, disaggregated by type of certificate or professional license;

+    (xvii) programs available and the average time for completion of each program;

+    (xviii) employment rate and median income of graduates of the institution in general two and five years after graduation, disaggregated by—

+      (I) specific program; and

+      (II) individuals using educational assistance under laws administered by the Secretary and individuals who are not; and

+    (xix) the number of individuals using educational assistance under laws administered by the Secretary who are enrolled in the both the 1 institution and specific program per year.

+(2)

-(2) To the extent practicable, the Secretary shall provide the information described in paragraph (1) by including hyperlinks on the Internet website of the Department to other Internet websites that contain such information, including the Internet website of the Department of Education, in a form that is comprehensive and easily understood by veterans, members of the Armed Forces, and other individuals.
+  (A) To the extent practicable, the Secretary shall provide the information described in paragraph (1) by including hyperlinks on the Internet website of the Department to other Internet websites that contain such information, including the Internet website of the Department of Education, in a form that is comprehensive and easily understood by veterans, members of the Armed Forces, and other individuals.
 To the extent practicable, the Secretary shall ensure that such information is provided in a searchable format.

+  (B) The Secretary shall ensure that information provided pursuant to subsection (b)(5) is provided in a manner that is easy for, and accessible to, individuals described in subsection (a).

+  (C) In providing information pursuant to subsection (b)(5), the Secretary shall maintain the anonymity of individuals described in subsection (a) and, to the extent that a portion of any data would undermine such anonymity, ensure that such data is not made available pursuant to such subsection.

 (3)